hoangduytran/blender-manual/manual/addons/3d_view/precision_drawing_tools/pivot_point.rst

 and determines the translucency (Color Alpha) of the PP, values range from 0.2 to 1.

-The next row shows the ``Pivot Location``, values can be entered here, or the boxes may be “scrubbed” and the PP will move as you do so.
+The next row shows the ``Pivot Location``, values can be entered here, or the boxes may be "scrubbed" and the PP will move as you do so.

 On the next row is ``To Selected``, which locates the PP on a selected set of geometry.
 The middle button is ``To Cursor``, which locates the PP at the 3D Cursor location.